google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

     1. In the developer preview you'll additionally see a prompt from the package installer to confirm.

-This new experience is a huge improvement over the original version of Add to Home screen, but there are some differences between these installed Progressive Web Apps and Android Apps.
+This new experience is a huge improvement over the original version of add to home screen, but there are some differences between these installed Progressive Web Apps and Android Apps.

 ## Updating your app's icon and name

 You now have the ability to update your Progressive Web App's icon and name and have it reflected to the user.
-Changing your icon or name in the manifest will update the icon on the Home screen after the user has subsequently opened the site.
+Changing your icon or name in the manifest will update the icon on the home screen after the user has subsequently opened the site.

 ## Android Intent Filters